Sarah Gardner

 After re-locating to beautiful Cumbria in 2020, Sarah now practises as an independent advisor/ educator through her own Tissue Viability consultancy business.
 In addition to this she has also supported the Covid vaccination programme by working as a clinical lead at a local mass vaccination centre.

-Sarah is currently Chair for the Legs Matter campaign and a Trustee of the Society of Tissue Viability.
+Sarah is currently Chair of the Society of Tissue Viability.
 She is passionate about improving the knowledge and skills of clinicians delivering lower limb care and believes that raising patient and public awareness of lower limb conditions (including leg ulceration) is essential for disease prevention and early treatment intervention.

 Presentation at The Society of Tissue Viability 2023 Conference